COSC3020/parallel-mergesort-aijun-hall-uwyo/README.md

 <hr>

-I chose to make a parallel version of my iterative in-place merge sort from `parallel-mergesort-aijun-hall-uwyo`
+I chose to make a parallel version of my iterative in-place merge sort from `mergesort-aijun-hall-uwyo`

 My approach parallelizes each level of merging across the array.